Verticillium wilt: Importance

 Verticillium wilt occurs in a broad range of hosts but has similar devastating effects on many of these plants.
 In general, it reduces the quality and quantity of a crop by causing discoloration in tissues, stunting, and premature defoliation and death.
 Stock from infested nurseries may be restricted.
 Once a plant is infected, there is no way to cure it.
 Verticillium wilt is especially a concern in temperate areas and areas that are irrigated.
 Verticllium spp. can naturally occur in forest soils and when these soils are cultivated, the pathogen will infect the crop.

 The Salinas Valley in California has had severe problems with Verticillium wilt since 1995, most likely due to flooding in the winter of 1995.
 Many areas in the Salinas and Pajaro Valleys are unable to grow lettuce due to the high levels of Verticillium dahliae in the soil.
-Potatoes grown in Verticillium infested soils may have a reduced yield between 30–50% compared to potatoes grown in "clean" soil.
+Potatoes grown in Verticillium infested soils may have a reduced yield between 30 and 50% compared to potatoes grown in "clean" soil.
 Verticillium wilt has also caused a shift in peppermint cultivation from the Midwest in the mid- to late-1800s to western states such as Oregon, Washington and Idaho, to new, non-infested areas within these states now.